 Book Cover Designs That Sell (How-To Guide, Examples)

-Starting off with the right cover (or redesigning a bad one) is the quickest route to getting your books sold faster.
+Starting with the right cover (or redesigning a bad one) is the quickest route to improving your book sales.
+So, keep reading if you want to find out how to grab readers’ attention with good book cover design.

 How To Craft Book Cover Designs That Sell Your Books: